piured/courel/README.md

 ### Examples set-up

 In order to explain the gimmicks in a more visual way, all the examples below will be based on a score with 5 lanes and a total of 12 `TapNotes`, and 1 `PiuStyleHold`.
-Actually, we will use [piured-engine](https://github.com/piured/engine), a Pump It Up simulator that uses Courel as its sequencer to demonstrate the capabilities of the gimmicks.
+Actually, we will use [piured-engine](https://github.com/piured/engine), a Pump It Up simulator that uses Courel as its sequencer to demonstrate how gimmicks work.
 The score itself is shown below:

 ```
 [